wjordan/varnish-modules/README.rst

 The goals of this collection are:

 * Simplify access to vmod code for Varnish users.
-One package to install, not 19.
+One package to install, not 6.
-* Decrease the maintenance cost that comes with having 10 different git repos, each with autotools and (previously) package definition files.
+* Decrease the maintenance cost that comes with having 10 different git repositories, each with autotools and (previously) distribution packaging files.

 Expressed non-goals are: